We work to ensure that pharmacy regulation is responsive to, and reflective of, developments in England, Scotland and Wales

 We work collaboratively with a wide range of professionals, regulatory and oversight bodies in Scotland to ensure safe and effective provision of pharmacy services.
 We also work closely with the Scottish government, which sets out its ambitions for pharmacy in Prescription for Excellence, published in September 2013.

 The overriding objective being that all patients, regardless of their age and setting of care, will receive safe and effective pharmaceutical care using the knowledge and skills of pharmacy professionals to their full potential.

-Lynsey leads the GPhC’s work in Scotland and supports its commitment to regulating in a way that reflects the local context across Great Britain.
-A key part of this, for her, is ensuring that the work of the Council is understood, and engaging with the pharmacy professions, the Scottish Parliament, patients, education providers and other key partners and stakeholders.
+Laura will lead the GPhC’s work across Scotland and supports our commitment to regulating in a way that reflects the local context across Great Britain.
+A key component of this role is engaging with pharmacy professionals, pharmacy owners, the Scottish Parliament, patients and the public, education providers and other key partners.